mtorials/hugo-mt32/content/posts/configuring-x-server-multi-gpu-setup.md

 This blog post is about how I made my multi monitor and multi gpu setup work with Manjaro Linux.

-*Disclamer: This is how I was able to fix this problem.
-This may work for other, but I can not guarantee this.
-This is NOT a guide!*
+_Disclamer: This is how I was able to fix this problem.
+This may work for others, but I can not guarantee this.
+This is NOT a guide!_

 ## My Setup